Lenny Chanteur

 Lenny Chanteur (born 14 March 2006) is a French sprinter.
+He won the 200 metres at the 2026 French Indoor Athletics Championships.

-Career
+Biography

 He is from Piscop in Val-d'Oise and came to athletics relatively late at the age of 16 yesrs-old, having previously played football and handball.

 He is a member of Domont Athletics in Domont.
 In Châteauroux, he was runner-up over 100 metres at the French junior championships running 10.60 seconds.
 His performance earned him his first selection for the French national team for the 2023 European Athletics U20 Championships in Jerusalem, Israel, in the 4 x 100 metres relay.

 He ran a personal best for the 100 metres to 10.22 seconds in 2025 to move to the top of the European under-20 rankings.